 Mawdudi has this footnote: “This verse categorically states that Jesus was raised on high before he could be crucified, and that the belief of both the Jews and the Christians that Jesus died on the cross is a misconception.”
 That’s what devout Muslims believe BECAUSE IT IS IN THE KORAN!

-It is important to note that Muhammad had to discredit the Resurrection, the foundational miracle of Christianity, in order to establish the supremacy of Islam.
+In my opinion, Muhammad had to discredit the Resurrection, the foundational miracle of Christianity, in order to establish the supremacy of Islam.
 There could be no Holy Spirit in the Koran’s Trinity.
 How could Muhammad claim to be Allah’s last and most favored prophet if he too wasn’t resurrected?

 Even Muhammad, someone I believe drank his own Kool-Aid with gusto, knew deep in his con-man soul he couldn’t pull that one off.